samuelsntr/jaan-reservation/README.md

-# 📆 Reservation Management Dashboard
+# 📆 Jaan Reservation Management

 A modern full-stack reservation management dashboard built with **React**, **ShadCN UI**, **Lucide Icons**, **Express.js**, and **MySQL**.
 Designed for restaurants, studios, or service-based businesses that need real-time booking management, notifications, reporting, and more.